jeremyButtler/bioTools/ampDepthSrc/README.md

-You can build a gene table for ampDepth from a list of genes list downloaded from nuccore (Genbank) using `sed -n -f genesFormat.sed sequence.txt > tbl.tsv`
+You can build a gene table for ampDepth from a list of genes list downloaded from nuccore (Genbank) using `awk -f genesFormat.awk sequence.txt > tbl.tsv`

 # example output